 Pause for a second.

-Exhale in a slow and controlled manner though the nose.
+Exhale in a slow and controlled manner through the nose.

 Repeat a second time.

 Then again, another deep breath through the nose and from the abdomen.
 But, this time as you breathe out, imagine that you are traveling inward to the core or center of your being.
 It may be helpful to visualize you are entering through the solar plexus or heart area.